algorandlabs/smart-asa/README.md

 | `freeze_addr`    | \<Smart ASA App Addr\> |
 | `clawback_name`  | \<Smart ASA App Addr\> |

-The underlying ASA is created with maximum supply (max `uint64`), it is not divisible, and it is frozen by default.
-The unit and asset names are custom strings that identify the Smart ASA, whereas the `url` field is used to link the ASA with the Smart ASA App Id.
+The Underlying ASA is created with maximum supply (max `uint64`), it is not divisible, and it is frozen by default.
+The unit and asset names are custom strings that identify the Smart ASA, whereas the `url` field is used to link the ASA with the Smart ASA App ID.
 Finally, the `manager`, `reserve`, `freeze`, and `clawback` roles of the ASA are assigned to the application address.
-Therefore, **the underlying ASA can only be controlled by the smart contract**.
+Therefore, **the Underlying ASA can only be controlled by the smart contract**.

 ### State Schema